 1. Position the child restraint on the seat.
 The direction of the child restraint depends on the type of the child restraint and the size of the child.
+Adjust the head restraint to its highest position or remove it if the child restraint uses a top tether strap.
 Always follow the restraint manufacturer's instructions.

-2. Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
+Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
 Be sure to follow the child restraint manufacturer's instructions for belt routing.